 B. For purposes of this section "great bodily injury" means bone fracture, protracted and obvious disfigurement, protracted loss or impairment of the function of a body part, organ or mental faculty, or substantial risk of death.

-The maximum penalty for Aggravated Assault and Battery is five years in prison and a fine of $500.
+The maximum penalty is five years in prison and a fine of $500.

 There are a number of viable defense strategies for assault charges in Oklahoma.
-In many cases, an assault lawyer may be able to utilize an affirmative defense, which means that, although the defendant did in fact use force, it was lawful force:
+In many cases, a lawyer may be able to utilize an affirmative defense, which means that, although the defendant did in fact use force, it was lawful force:

 Click here for more information about our criminal defense strategies.